kv-vamc/Real-Time-Pose-Estimation/README.md

-# Real-Time Pose Estimation using Mediapipe and OpenCV
+# Real Time Pose Estimation using Mediapipe and OpenCV

 ## Introduction